Clippers roll past Mavericks 154-111 to take 3-2 series lead

 LAKE BUENA VISTA, Fla.
-(AP) — Paul George scored 35 points, Kawhi Leonard added 32 and the Los Angeles Clippers rolled past the Dallas Mavericks 154-111 on Tuesday night to take a 3-2 lead in their first-round Western Conference playoff series.
+(AP) — Paul George finally found his way.

+The All-Star guard scored 35 points and the Los Angeles Clippers rolled past the Dallas Mavericks 154-111 on Tuesday night to take a 3-2 lead in their first-round Western Conference playoff series.

+George had shot 29% in the series and endured fans’ wrath on social media.
+He said he spoke to the team psychiatrist before Game 5.

+“I mean, whatever it was, the bubble got the best of me,” George said.
+“I was just in a dark place.
+I really wasn’t here.
+I checked out.
+The past couple of games, it was just difficult.”

+George said it didn’t feel like the playoffs until his teammates decided to create the atmosphere that was lacking inside the NBA’s Walt Disney World bubble.

+“I came in with that mindset that this is Staples, we’re at home,” he said.
+“The place is packed.
+I really had to psych myself up.
+I thought the whole team took that and we ran with it.
+We created our own energy.
+We decided to dictate this game.”

-Montrezl Harrell added 19 points and 11 rebounds for the Clippers, who set a franchise record for points in a playoff game.
+Kawhi Leonard scored 32 points and Montrezl Harrell added 19 points and 11 rebounds for the Clippers, who set a franchise record for points in a playoff game.
 Los Angeles can clinch the series on Thursday.

 Dallas’ Luka Doncic, who hit a game-winner at the buzzer in Game 4 to cap off a 43-point triple-double, was held to 22 points on 6-for-17 shooting.